ChainSafe/gossamer-parity/zombienet/README.md

 No resources found in default namespace.
 ```

+### k9s

+[k9s](https://k9scli.io/) is a nice terminal UI for Kubernetes.
+It's not necessary but gives a useful overview over what is happening in the cluster.
+If you use homebrew, it can be installed with `brew install k9s`.

-Once that is the case, you can start `k9s` to get a nice view of the resources in the cluster.
-Typing `:` followed by the resource
+Once it is installed, you can start `k9s` to get a nice view of the resources in the cluster.
+Typing `:` followed by the resource you are interested
-you are interested in plus return shows a list of e.g. `namespaces`, `pods`, `services`, etc.
+in plus return shows a list of e.g. `namespaces`, `pods`, `services`, etc.

+### Installing Kubernetes Resources

 Now apply the manifests in the following order, using the command `kubectl apply -f <manifest>.yaml`:

 1. `monitoring-service-account.yaml`
+1. `prometheus-stripped-down-crds.yaml`
 1. `prometheus-operator.yaml` (observe pods in the `monitoring` namespace to make sure they start correctly, either in `k9s` or with `kubectl -n monitoring get pods`)
 1. `prometheus-instance.yaml` (this should create a pod called `prometheus-prometheus-0` plus a few more resources)
 1. `loki-stack.yaml` (pods with prefixes `loki-` and `alloy-`, a deployment called `loki` and a daemonset called `alloy`, plus a few configmaps)